-Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, match prediction, weather forecast and pitch report
+Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, Match Prediction, Weather Forecast and Pitch Report

 Odisha vs Jammu and Kashmir Weather Report

-Thane should have decent weather on matchday.
-As per the forecast, the temperature could hover around 35 degrees Celsius, and there should be no interruptions due to rain.
+Thane will experience some nice weather for the game.
+As per the forecast, the temperatures will hover around 35 degrees Celsius and there will be no interruptions due to rain.

 Odisha vs Jammu and Kashmir Pitch Report

-The surface is expected to produce a good contest between bat and ball.
-The wicket is two-paced, so one might expect a few deliveries to trouble the batters in the middle overs.
-The team winning the toss should look to chase.
+The venue is expected to produce a good contest between bat and ball.
+The wicket is two-paced and fans can expect the odd ball to trouble the batters during the middle overs.
+The chasing side would love to go for the target on this surface.

 Odisha vs Jammu and Kashmir Probable XIs